-Proposed Senate Bill 773, also known as the Cybersecurity Act of 2009, has received quite a bit of attention for its Internet "kill switch" proposal, which would give the president the authority to shut down
+Proposed Senate Bill 773, also known as the Cybersecurity Act of 2009, has received quite a bit of attention for its Internet "kill switch" proposal, which would give the president the authority to shut down the Internet in the event of a massive cyberattack.

 That radical proposal makes up only a small portion of the bill, however.
 The rest covers areas that no one is talking about much: a raft of new federal security standards and certification and licensing requirements that could have major impacts on businesses and security professionals.